-The next step is after the web application has received input data, the data will proceed to the first digital image processing process, namely the reconstruction and subtraction of the background image.
-Digital image processing is made using an application built using OpenCV [19].
+The next stage after the web application receives input data, the data will be continued to the first digital image processing process, namely the reconstruction and subtraction of the background image.
+Digital image processing is made using an application built using Open CV.
 This image processing application is connected to the web application and is placed on the same host.
-This digital image processing application will reconstruct each piece of the frame from the input video and subtract the background image.
-Background subtraction image obtained by the method of weighted accumulate where in the sum of weights of pixels of a digital image input is calculated and then do the running average(runningaverage)against that image.
+This digital image processing application will reconstruct each piece frame from the input video and subtract the background image.
+Background image subtraction is obtained by the accumulate weighted where the number of pixel weights from the input digital image is calculated and then a running average on the image.
 Later the background image will be obtained based on the comparison of the average weight value between the input frames.
 That way, the results of background subtraction from the input video will produce an image with remaining objects other than the background.
-(OpenCV, I, 2017)

 The results of the image after being subtracted will be segmented followed by the detection of passing vehicles.
 This segmentation is done to divide the objects that exist in the image so that it can be calculated how many objects are in a frame in the image.
-This segmentation wears Otsu threshold, onmethod, threshold Otsu that the threshold value(threshold) is determined automatically.
-Determination of the threshold based on the intensity value of the input image histogram.
+This segmentation uses Otsu threshold, in this Otsu threshold, the threshold value method is determined automatically.
+Determination threshold based on the intensity value of the input image histogram.

-The image from this segmentation will be further processed for vehicle detection.
+The image from the segmentation results will be further processed for vehicle detection.
 Vehicle detection is a process to determine the presence of passing vehicles.
-This detection is carried out in an area of the image called the region of interest(ROI).
+This detection is carried out in an area of the image called the region of interest (ROI).
 The vehicle detection process can be seen in Figure 3.
-The first process is to calculate the pixel area on the ROI which is white from the results Otsu threshold.
+The first process is to calculate the pixel area on the ROI which is white from the Otsu threshold.
 Where the white pixel is the magnitude of an object in the image.
 Next is checking the number of pixels against the vehicle threshold value.
 The vehicle threshold value is obtained from the number of pixels in the percentage of the detection area.
 If this threshold value is exceeded, it indicates a passing vehicle.
 In the method in this study, vehicle detection in a lane will use multi-ROI.
 The results of each ROI will be compared to determine the number of vehicles that pass.
 By using this multi-ROI, vehicle detection accuracy is expected to be more accurate than using a single ROI.

 The results of the detection of passing vehicles by the image processing application will be sent to the web application.
 These results are used for the final process, namely vehicle counting.
-This web application will record the results of traffic detection that has been carried out on the database.
+This web application will record the traffic detection results that have been carried out on the database.
 This result is in the form of the number of vehicles detected along with a description of the time when each vehicle was detected.
 The detection results will be compared with the actual value of the amount of traffic in the dataset.
 This true value is obtained from processing the dataset tested by an analyst.
-Performance in the form of the accuracy of the calculation results obtained from the comparison of the two values.
+Performance in the form of calculation results accuracy is obtained from the comparison of the two values.

-IV.
-Result and Discussion
+III.
+Results and Discussion